LoganShurtliff/CanvasAuthDemoWASM/README.md

-# Token Testing Blazor (Feature Branch)
+# Token Testing Blazor

 This is a Demo for Canvas Authentication using a Lean Blazor server and WASM.
 It uses an Azure CosmosDB instance to store credentials, meaning it also uses Microsoft Entra ID to Authenticate.

 This branch of the project includes code to refresh the access tokens, as well as tell when they expire.

-The actual login process is much less clear, so the main branch will simply be the login process, with this branch containing more of Authentication features, as it is harder to tell what is going on.
+It also implements an actual log out feature, completing the authentication user experience.

 ## About